cggh/panoptes/documentation/importdata/importsettings/datatable.rst

   *Boolean.* For genomic regions: specifies the default visibility status of this data table in the genome browser (only to be used if *IsRegionOnGenome*  is set).
   Note that, for genomic position, default visibility is specified on a per-property basis.

+BrowserDefaultLabel
+  *Property ID.* Specifies the default label that is used in the genome browser, used for genomic regions.
+  None indicates that no label is displayed by default.

 TableBasedSummaryValues